abernicchia-heroku/heroku-github-actions-runner/README.md

     - `GITHUB_ORGANIZATION` [required] with the name of your organization
     - `GITHUB_RUNNER_LABELS` [optional] custom labels that will be added to the runner (e.g. L1,L2,L3)
     - `GITHUB_RUNNER_GROUP` [optional] name of the runner group to add the runner to (see also this [article](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/managing-access-to-self-hosted-runners-using-groups#creating-a-self-hosted-runner-group-for-an-organization))
+    - `HIDDEN_ENV_VARS` [optional] list of space separated env vars that has to be hidden to the runner and workflows to avoid being logged to the GitHub logs (e.g. MYTOKEN1 MYSECRET2 MYPASSWORD3)

 6. From the Heroku CLI login as the service/automation Heroku user to create an API token (SSO users cannot create tokens)